 - prices – based on the percentage of price growth, or the Consumer Prices Index (CPI), measured in the September of each year

-If you choose to work past state pension age, your pension rate will increase by 1% for every five weeks you defer, up to 10.4% for every full year.
+If you choose to work past state pension age, your pension rate increases by 1% for every five weeks you defer, up to 10.4% for every full year.
 Deferring the full state pension for a year will see your payments increase by £142.64 per week in 2019/20.

-The extra pension rate is paid alongside your regular pension amount.
+The extra pension rate pays out alongside your regular pension amount.

-Plus, if you continue working, you won’t typically pay National Insurance after you reach the pension age (except for self-employed workers who qualify for Class 4).
+Plus, if you continue working, you won’t typically pay National Insurance after you reach the pension age.
+This doesn’t apply to self-employed workers who qualify for Class 4.